linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 ### Start the application
+ 1. Go into the frontend folder from a different terminal: `cd /frontend`
- - Install all packages with `npm i ` (inside /frontend folder)
+ 2. Install all packages with `npm i `.
+ This will download all packages and store them in a folder called `node_modules`.
- - Run the application with `npm start`
+ 3. Start the application by typing `npm start`.

-The application is connected to the backend through *proxy* inside *package.json*.
+The application is connected to the backend through the *proxy* field inside *package.json*.
-Since our backend runs on `localhost:5000`, we should have this inside our *package.json*.
+Since our backend runs on `localhost:5000` (you can view this in the terminal where you started the backend), we should have this inside our *package.json*.

+The frontend should automatically open a browser window where you can view our application.
+Check that all data is correctly viewed.
+It might take som time to load the data into our application, this is because the data is loaded from the cloud.

 ## 3.3 Check the status of your application
 We want to check that our application works.
 Try to change a field in the databased script and update the database.